andonovn/laravel-bets-api/README.md

 ```

 ## Error handling
-An `Andonovn\LaravelBetsApi\Exceptions\CallFailedException` will be raised in case some of the API calls fails.
+An `Andonovn\LaravelBetsApi\Exceptions\CallFailedException` will be raised when an API call fails.
-Also, there are few more exceptions which are less likely to every occur.
-They are all located in the
+Also, there are few more exceptions which are less likely to occur but you can be safe by handling all
- `Andonovn\LaravelBetsApi\Exceptions` namespace and they all inherit from the abstract
-  `Andonovn\LaravelBetsApi\Exceptions\BetsApiException` so you can safely type-hint
-  just the abstract one in your handler.
+of them by just catching the abstract `Andonovn\LaravelBetsApi\Exceptions\BetsApiException`.
+In case you want to learn more about the exceptions, they are all located in the `Andonovn\LaravelBetsApi\Exceptions` namespace.

 ## Events
 An `Andonovn\LaravelBetsApi\Events\RequestFailed` will be dispatched when a request fails.